Satisfactory Academic Progress

 Maximum Time Frame Suspension Appeal

 Students with a Maximum Timeframe Suspension Hold on their account are allowed to register for courses, but cannot received financial aid for courses unless they have been approved for appeal.
-Students interested in receiving financial aid for courses that are required for their declared major or program should submit a Maximum Timeframe Suspension Appeal form to the One Stop.
+Students interested in receiving financial aid for courses that are required for their declared major or program should submit a Maximum Timeframe Suspension Appeal eForm request.
 Appeals are only approved for one semester of enrollment and the student must be registered for the courses at the time of appeal.
 Students are encouraged to meet with their pathway advisor and submit a copy of their academic plan along with the appeal.

 Notification of Status and Appeal Results